 - Kneel on the ground and assume a position similar to stretching your hip flexors, with one knee on the floor.
 Your lead foot that you are testing should be lined up 5 inches from the wall.
 From this position, start to lean in towards the wall while keeping your heel on the ground for as long as possible.
 This position allows you to measure the tibia angle in relation to the ground and measure the distance of the kneecap from the wall when the heel starts to come up.
 If the kneecap can touch the wall from 5 inches away, you have good mobility in the ankle.

 How does poor dorsiflexion affect your performance?

-- Self myofascial release on the foam roller.
+- Self-myofascial release on the foam roller.
 Grab a foam roller (the harder the better) and sit on the ground.
-Place one leg on the roller, just above the ankle, and the rest the base of the heel of your free leg on your toes.
+Place one leg on the roller, just above the ankle.
 Roll up and down the entire length of your calf and Achilles’ tendon for 1 minute.
 If you hit a tender spot (you’ll know if you do), pause and focus on this area for 10-20 seconds.
 The great thing about this exercise is that you can turn your body to the side and hit both the medial and lateral aspect of your calf, and you can add in active movements during the rolling such as actively dorsiflexing the foot or performing ankle circles.

 - Banded heel cord with anterior bias.
 Take a monster band and fasten it against something stable such as a rack, and loop your foot through the front.
 Maintain contact between the front crease of your ankle, and have the cord pull you back.
 Step up and place the ball of the working foot onto a 25 or 45lb plate, or just an elevated surface, allowing your heel to still be on the ground.
 Drive your knee forward and backward, to put pressure on the front of the ankle to get a good stretch into the joint.
 Move into the end of the available range, and then move out of the end range, for about 1-2 minutes.